 The SSPT may include, but is not limited to:

-- Head of School (required)
+Head of School (required)

-- Student's Advisor (required)
+Student's Advisor (required)

-- Parent/Guardian (required)
+Parent/Guardian (required)

-- Student
+Student

-- Counselor
+Counselor

-- Teacher(s)
+Teacher(s)

-- Special Ed Teacher
+Special Ed Teacher

-- EL Coordinator146
+EL Coordinator149

-- Parent Liaison
+Parent Liaison

-The Head of School will engage in regular school-wide data analysis reflections, including reviewing the SSPT caseload by whole school, grade level and student subgroups.
+The Head of School will regularly review the SSPT caseload by whole school, grade level, and student subgroups, as part of the school-wide data analysis reflections.

-SSPT Referral Process
+2. SSPT Referral Process